 Unoccupied house insurance comparison with multiquotetime

 Unoccupied house insurance is a speciality type of policy that protects the homeowner’s investment in a residential house or flat that is generally not their main residence and is not occupied by tenants or guests on a permanent or temporary basis.
-We can also provide second home or holiday home insurance which is different to unoccupied house insurance.
+The panel can also provide

-The typical reasons to use this speciality insurance for a house that is unoccupied include the following;
+The typical reasons to use this speciality insurance for a property that is unoccupied include the following;

-A typical homeowners policy is designed to protect the main residence of a person or family from damage and theft.
-When the home is unoccupied for more than 30 days, the lack of people around on a regular basis will be noticed by others which is considered an increase in risk to the insurance company.
-Because of the increase in risk, most insurance companies increase the premium to double the cost than of a typical homeowners policy for the same property.
+A typical policy is designed to protect the main residence of a person or family from damage and theft.
+When the home is unoccupied for more than 30 days, the absence of dwellers on a regular basis will be noticed by others which is considered an increase in risk to the insurance company.
+Because of the increase in risk, most insurance companies increase the premium to double the cost than of a typical policy for the same property.

-For the most part, unoccupied house insurance covers the same items that a standard homeowners policy does, but generally at a higher rate due to the increased risk.
-If you are insuring an empty house most policies will include the following:
+For the most part, empty property insurance covers the same items that a standard home policy does, but generally at a higher rate due to the increased risk.
+If you are insuring an empty house, most policies will include the following: